chanukyasds/min_to_max/README.md

 This Extension is Used to create an aggregate that process a column and returns the min and max values in a format of min->max.

-It can handle smallint, integer, bigint, real or double precision.

 Steps to install:

 Clone the repo